TheCodingMarine/TheCodingMarine/README.md

 Hello and welcome!
-My name is Tyler and I am a Python Developer.
-I am a Python autodidact.
+My name is Tyler and I am a self-taught Python Developer.
 My self-directed learning paths have been meticulously developed to cover topics, and associated frameworks/libraries, in data science, web-development, the standard library, databases (relational and document), object-oriented programming, algorithms, and data structures.
 My overarching goal is to become a world class Pythonista.

 Currently, I am learning JavaScript in order to round out my web development knowledge and build awesome frontends connected to a Python backend utilizing either Flask or Django.